 With a per capita gross domestic product of USD 323, the Central African Republic ranks last in the 2016 Human Development Index.
 It is estimated that 76 percent of the 4.7 million population lives in poverty.
-The causes include low productivity, weak markets and high gender inequality intensified by cycles of political crisis and insecurity.
-These peaked in 2013, displacing 1.3 million people.
-Renewed fighting between various armed groups since September 2016 has caused new population displacements; 23 percent of the population remains displaced as of August 2017.
+The causes include low productivity, weak markets and high gender inequality, intensified by cycles of political crisis and insecurity, which peaked in 2013, displacing 1.3 million people.
+Renewed fighting between various armed groups since September 2016 has caused new population displacements; 25 percent of the population - including internally displaced persons (IDPs) and CAR refugees in neighboring countries - remains displaced as of December 2017.
 Disrupted livelihoods have weakened food production and household purchasing power, causing a fall in food consumption and dietary diversity.
-About 2.15 million people are food insecure, of which 6 percent are severely food insecure, and households headed by women are 10 percent more likely to be food insecure than households headed by men.
+About 2 million people are food insecure, of which 10 percent are severely food insecure, and households headed by women are 10 percent more likely to be food insecure than households headed by men.
 Among children aged 6-59 months, the prevalence of stunting is 40 percent, affecting 340,000 children, and the average rate of global acute malnutrition is 6 percent.